marcomq/nimview/README.md

 You can also include C/C++ code as the output of Nim is just plain C. Additionally, it can be compiled to a python library easily. (https://robert-mcdermott.gitlab.io/posts/speeding-up-python-with-nim/).

 ### Which JS framework would be recommended.
-I would recommend Bootstrap and Vue.
-There is an example for Vue and Bootstrap in tests/vue.
+If you work on Windows, Vue is probably the easiest to setup.
+There is an example for Vue + Bootstrap in tests/vue and also one example for Svelte in tests/svelte.
+Svelte is probably fastest, easiest to write and best to read, but might create issues with the IE11 engine if you don't setup polyfill and babel correctly.
 I already used to work with React and Redux.
 I really liked the advantage of using modules and using webpack, but I didn't like the verbosity of React or writing map-reducers for Redux.
 But if you want - you might just use the JS framework of your choice.
 The main logic is in nimview.nim and backend-helper.js.
-Make sure to include backend-helper.js either in HTML include.
+Make sure to include backend-helper.js either in the static HTML includes.
 There is a minimal sample in tests/minimal_sample.nim that doesn't need any additionl JS library.
-You just might be careful with modern frameworks that create javascript that Webview doesn't understand.
-There have been some problems with Svelte as Webview couldn't handle some Javascript keywords.

 ### Why not Electron or CEF?
 Electron is a great framework and it was also an inspiration to this helper here.
 However, using C++ Code is quite complicate in Electron.
 In CEF, it is easy to use C++, but the output binary is usually more than 100 MB and getting started with a new project can take some time.
 So, CEF might be great for large Desktop projects that don't need to care about RAM or Disk, but can be an overkill for small applications.
 The output of this tool here can be less than 2MB.
+It also might just run in the Cloud as there is an included webserver - you might easily run the app in Docker.
 Getting started might just take some minutes and it will consume less RAM, less system resources and will start much quicker than an Electron or CEF App.
 Also, you will have all the included features of nim if you decide to build a C++ Code.
+You might write the same Code and the same UI for your Cloud application as for your Desktop App.

 ### Difference to Eel and Neel
 There are some cool similar frameworks: The very popular framework "eel" (https://github.com/ChrisKnott/Eel) for python and its little brother neel (https://github.com/Niminem/Neel) for nim